GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 The evoker uses their reaction to spend at least 1 ki point in response to coming contact with a foe which would result in a brawl or trample.
 Before the brawl/trample occurs, that foe is knocked back a number of yards equal to the ki spent on this technique.

 **Bold Blast**
-The user spends 2 ki as an action or reaction to hurl a ball of energy at a foe, inflicting a ki attack and an undamaging attack.
+The user spends 2 ki as an action or reaction to hurl a ball of energy at a foe within a nimber of yards equal to their level multiplied by their remaining ki (minimum 1), inflicting a ki attack and an undamaging attack.
 If the undamaging attack succeeds, the foe is knocked by a number of feet equal to the user's remaining ki + [Body] bonus.

 **Breaker Send**
 Use this technique while you have a foe grappled as an action or reaction, spending atleast 2 ki to do so.
 This inflicts a ki attack against the foe.
 Additionally, the foe is knocked back a number of feet equal to the amount of ki spent on this technique + your [Body] score + your heroism, divided by that foe's [Body] bonus.
 The ki attack also gains a +1 bonus for the purpose of determining a critical hit for each ki point spent beyond 2.